Spec Pipeline

 01-identity-auth/

-SPEC.md ← final unified spec for this scope
+SPEC.md ← full spec for this scope

 02-jobs-scheduling/